kuhn-ruess/cmdbsyncer-docs/docs/enterprise/json_logging.md

 **An import or export produces no JSON at all**
 Command runs need `JSON_LOGGING_CLI = True` (see above).
 Without it only the web application and its workers write to the JSON stream.
+On 4.3.0 and 4.3.1 the key also needed `JSON_LOGGING_ENABLED` beside it.
+Check as well that the Enterprise package is really installed in the container you are running in — without it none of these keys do anything.

 **I set `JSON_LOGGING_CLI` and still see plain text**
 You are running the command on a terminal, where it stays readable on